 Regardless of your reasons, I’ve done the job of collecting and processing the data for you.

-Due to practical reasons, I could not include all available models, but most brands are well represented.
+Due to practical reasons, I could not include all available models, but most brands are well-represented.

-Comparing ATV width
+Comparing ATV Width

 The width is usually the most critical measurement of an ATV.
 But before we look into why width is so important, let’s have a closer look at the numbers:

 How wide is an ATV?
 Most ATVs are 45 to 50 inches (114-127cm) wide.
 The average ATV width is 47,4 inches (122,7cm).
-ATVs that are modified with larger wheels lift kits or wheel spacers are even wider.
+Modified ATVs with larger wheels, lift kits, or wheel spacers are even wider.

 So if we look at the width of all major brands and all major ATVs models, we find that the average width is just over 47 inches.